the Human Empathy Project - NEW Blog Post

-The Human Empathy Project was born one day when a group of us came together to learn more about the crossroads of Christian faith and LGBT affirmation.
-We began with monthly dinner conversations in our home, coming around the table, sharing food and stories from our lives and experiences.
-And we were a diverse group of folks.
+The Human Empathy Project was born one day when a group of diverse friends came together to learn more about the crossroads of Christian beliefs and LGBT affirmation.
+We began gathering monthly dinner conversations around a common table, sharing food and stories from our lives and experiences of God, faith, relationships, and community.

 Some were people of faith and some were people who did not identify with any particular religion, or who’d had really hurtful experiences in church.
 Some folks identified as LGBT and/or gay Christians... and some were heterosexual folks who’d never even sat int the same room as a married gay couple before.

 We slowly came to discover two important things.